javedali99/si2023-compound-flooding/README.md

 | Hurricane Dorian        | 5-Sep-2019       | 6-Sep to 7-Sep-2019   | 3-Sep to 9-Sep   | 2019 |
 | Tropical Storm Ogla     | 26-Oct-2019      | 27-Oct-2019           | 24-Oct to 29-Oct | 2019 |

+## Coupled Modeling

+To analyze the drivers of compound flooding, we employ a coupled modeling approach that integrates hydrologic and hydrodynamic models.
+This allows for the simultaneous representation of different processes that contribute to flooding.

-## Hydrologic Modeling using NextGen CFE Model
+### Hydrologic Modeling using NextGen CFE Model

 The National Water Center CFE (Conceptual Framework for Entity) model is a type of rainfall-runoff model.
 It's a conceptual model, meaning it's designed to represent complex hydrological processes using simplified, easy-to-understand concepts.
 The model is designed to simulate how rainfall gets converted into runoff, a key process in understanding how much water will flow into rivers and streams after a rain event.
 It's designed with an implementation of the Basic Model Interface, a standard set of functions and procedures designed to facilitate model coupling in integrated environmental modeling studies.

-### Generate HydroFabrics Subsets for the 8 watersheds in New York City (NYC) area
+#### Generate HydroFabrics Subsets for the 8 watersheds in New York City (NYC) area

 Retrieved hydrofabric data, followed by the extraction of necessary infromation for creating the parameter configuration file.
 These files are created for running Conceptual Functional Equivalent (CFE) model and Simple Logical Tautology Handler (SLoTH) in the NGEN framework.

-### Prepare Basin Averaged Forcing for NextGen CFE Model
+#### Prepare Basin Averaged Forcing for NextGen CFE Model

 Prepared basin averaged forcing input from for the NOAA Next Generation (NextGen) Water Resource Modeling Framework from AORC v1.0 kerchunk header files.

-### Run CFE Model in NGEN Framework
+#### Run CFE Model in NGEN Framework

 To run the _ngen_ engine, the following command line positional arguments are supported: